-When you source, manufacture and buy from an offshore supplier, are you simply an importer doing a task or will it be more advantageous to view yourself as a team leader?
+When you source from an offshore supplier, are you simply an importer doing a task or will it be more advantageous to view yourself as a team leader?

 So basically, I send in my payment and then they’ll manufacture the order and then once it’s complete, I’ll send my balance and that’s all it takes, right?

 Consider in your China sourcing endeavors, the amount of tasks and requirements that are intertwined with a successful project.

 - Project management.
 Establishing directives and goals and then assuring BOTH sides, supplier and importer are hitting their goals.

 How many of these tasks are solely the responsibility of the importer?
 Is there anything on that list that’s only the supplier’s responsibility?

 In China manufacturing, the entire relationship between buyer and supplier is frequently disconnected.